dafikabukcu/PriSearch/README.md

 You can just execute it by using the "launchPriSearch.bat - Shortcut.Ink".
 You can move that shortcut to any folder you want, be sure not to change the location of the original bat file (launchPrisearch.bat).

+You can find the original GitHub repository of ungoogled-chromium [here](https://github.com/ungoogled-software/ungoogled-chromium)